The Maintenance Jobs That Slip Through the Cracks

 Over time, sediment, algae, and biofilm accumulate on tank walls and floors.
 In Dubai's heat, water temperatures in rooftop tanks can exceed 45°C in summer - perfect conditions for bacterial growth.
 A neglected tank also corrodes faster, developing pinhole leaks that go unnoticed for months.

 What to do: Hire a Dubai Municipality-approved tank cleaning company to drain, scrub, disinfect, and inspect your tank annually.
 Cost: AED 300-800 depending on tank size.
-While you're at it, check the tank lid seal and insulation.
+While you're at it, cheque the tank lid seal and insulation.
 A properly insulated tank keeps water below 35°C even in peak summer, reducing both bacterial risk and the energy your water heater needs in winter.

 2. Roof and Terrace Waterproofing Inspection